 during 1st half

-team matches played by each player are counted.
+team status points earned by each player are counted.

 appealed against by his or her own club.
 Particularly in the case of a player